smartdevicelink/sdl_shaid_docs/docs/Authentication/index.md

 The following HTTP response codes are related to authentication errors.

 ### Unauthorized (401)
-Your API `public_key` and `secret_key` are not valid or your SDLC Membership Level does not allow SHAID access.
+Your API `public_key` and `secret_key` are not valid.

 ### Forbidden (403)
-You are not authorized to perform the request.
+You are not authorized to perform the request, likely due to your SDLC Membership Level.
 If you believe this is a mistake, please contact support@livio.io.